 Opening the email and interacting with any of the links or attachments therein could initiate the installation of malware on the victim’s computer system or load a counterfeit web page that collects login credentials.
 In just the first six months of 2021, phishing attacks in the BFSI sector increased by 22% since the same period in 2020.
 Attacks targeting financial apps increased by 38% for the same comparative period.
 The bottom line is that these attacks continue to increase and pose a constant threat and stress the need for more advanced IT security services and Data security services, leading to advanced Cybersecurity in BFSI industries.

 Ransomware is a type of malware that encrypts the data of the victim and demands a ransom to decrypt the same. ransomware is yet another critical cyber risk to BFSI industries.
-During a ransomware attack, cybercriminals freeze victim/organization’s data until a ransom is paid, usually in untraceable cryptocurrency.
-The financial institutions when attacked with ransomware have to oblige to the extortion tactics because their heavy regulations expect exemplary cyberattack and data security breach resilience.
+During a ransomware attack, cybercriminals freeze the victim/organization’s data until a ransom is paid, usually in untraceable cryptocurrency.
+Financial institutions when attacked with ransomware have to oblige to the extortion tactics because their heavy regulations expect exemplary cyberattacks and data security breach resilience.
 The covid-19 pandemic accelerated the surge in ransomware attacks.

 DDoS stands for Distributed Denial of Service.
 During a DDoS attack, the victim’s server is overwhelmed with fake connection requests, forcing it to crash and go offline.
 These DDoS attacks are a popular threat to financial service industries because their range of attacks is diverse, comprising banking IT infrastructures, customer accounts, payment portals, etc. Also, additional cyberattack campaigns can be launched while security teams are distracted by a DDoS attack which acts as a smokescreen.